 This page should carry an abstract (of no more than 150 words for unstructured abstracts, and no more than 250 words for structured abstracts).
 All Original articles must be accompanied by a structured abstract while all other categories of manuscripts should have unstructured abstracts.
 Structured abstracts are divided into the following headings: Introduction (state the purposes of the study or investigation), Methods (selection of study subjects or experimental animals, observational and analytical methods), Results (give specific data and their statistical significance, if possible), and Conclusion (succinct emphasis of new and important aspects of the study or observations).
+Do not use symbols in the abstract; rather, spell out what they stand for in full.

-Below the abstract, provide and identify five keywords or short phrases that will assist indexers in cross indexing the article.
+Below the abstract, provide and identify five keywords or short phrases that will assist in cross-indexing the article.
 These will be published with the abstract.
-Use terms from the medical subject headings (MeSH) list of Index Medicus; if suitable MeSH terms are not yet available for recently introduced terms, present terms may be used.
-SMJ appears in Index Medicus/ Medline.
+Use the most relevant terms found in the title and abstract.

-(4) Text
+(b) TEXT

 This should consist of Introduction, Methods, Results, and Discussion.
-Cite in Arabic numerals (e.g. 1,2,3) every Reference and Figure and in Roman numerals (e.g. I, II, III) every Table mentioned in the text.
+Cite every Reference and Figure mentioned in the text in Arabic numerals (e.g. 1,2,3), and every Table in Roman numerals (e.g. I, II, III).